Factory planning consulting begins with an analysis

 - Simulation of different parameters (i.e. different plant layouts, equipment, loading, workforce capacities)

-Typical results of facility planning consulting
+Typical results of factory planning consulting

 - Transparency of manufacturing processes, bottlenecks and optimization possibilities